SPL supports reducing unplanned pregnancies through increased use of contraception.

 SPL agrees that if a form of contraception is abortifacient, we cannot support its use; this includes contraception that prevents implantation.
 We recognize the spirited and ever-evolving debate about whether and which forms of contraception are likely to prevent implantation.

-However we understand that there are conflicting studies, and that truth-seeking people can land on either side of this debate, or remain uncertain.
-The American Association of Pro-Life Ob/Gyns agrees, stating they believe “each individual physician should evaluate the available information [about oral contraceptives], and then follow the leading of his/her conscience in this matter.”
+However we understand that there is conflicting information and that truth-seeking people can land on either side of this debate, or remain uncertain.